“Everything We Know about … ” is Paste’s series of deep dives into the forthcoming projects we’re most excited about. Explore them all here.

 An impressive group of directors including series co-creators and showrunners David Benioff and D.B.
 Weiss, Nutter and Miguel Sapochnik will helm season eight’s episodes, which were written by Benioff and Weiss, series mainstay Bryan Cogman and assistant-turned-staff writer Dave Hill—according to Business Insider, Hill (who, fun fact, got his job by suggesting that Olly kill Ygritte) and Cogman penned episodes one and two, respectively, while Benioff and Weiss teamed up to tackle scripts for the remaining four episodes.
 The duo will reportedly direct the series finale, while Sapochnik, arguably Game of Thrones’ best director—his credits include series standouts “Hardhome,” “Battle of the Bastards” and “The Winds of Winter”—is expected to handle at least two episodes, which comes as particularly exciting news after he sat out season seven.

-will reach new budgetary heights in its final season, running an eye-popping $15 million per episode.
+Game of Thrones will reach new budgetary heights in its final season, running an eye-popping $15 million per episode.
 Variety attributes the show’s astronomical price tag in part to “a shooting schedule that more resembles that of a feature film than an episodic series,” as well as to Game of Thrones’ growth into “a four-continent behemoth with multiple production units shooting at once.”
 The series has been an colossal boon to HBO’s bottom line, but it seems the pay-cabler is turning out its collective pockets to make season eight an ending for the ages.

 The real moving target in the long lead-up to Game of Thrones’ grand finale has been its timeline.
 After season seven premiered last July and wrapped in late-August, a 2018 return seemed to some like too much to hope for, and those hopes were indeed dashed when star Sophie Turner (Sansa Stark) revealed in a December interview that Game of Thrones would not return until 2019.
 HBO confirmed the season’s release year in January, but offered no further information on when exactly to expect the new episodes.
 Star Maisie Williams (Arya Stark) wasn’t quite as tight-lipped on those specifics, revealing to Metro in an interview published just two weeks later, “We wrap in December and we air our first episode in April .”
 HBO declined to comment on the revelation, but finally confirmed it just this week, officially announcing an April return for Game of Thrones and kicking its #ForTheThrone marketing campaign into high gear.
 Surely we can expect the new season’s first footage any day now.